sophon-crypto/fairstaking1kv/1kv-edst.md

 ### stage 1: ksm support(6 months)
 ### stage 1.1 discussion and design (10 days)

-* Discuss the detail with 1kv maintainers and also Polkadot App developers to reach consensus
+1. Discuss the detail with 1kv maintainers and also Polkadot App developers to reach consensus
-* Build testing environment
+2. Build testing environment

-### stage 1.2 (? months)
+### stage 1.2 (1 months)
-* add an entry point for 1kv nomination on the polkadot app
+1. add an entry point for 1kv nomination on the polkadot app
-* implement selection algorithms
+2. implement selection algorithms
-* add a 1kv logo on the app for users to distinguish 1kv validators
+3. add a column on the app for users to distinguish 1kv validators

+output:

+* 以上三個工作事項通過pull request merge

-### stage 1.3 (? months)
+### stage 1.3 (3 months)

-* develop a dashboard to show the status of 1kv validators
+1. develop a dashboard to show the status of 1kv validators
-* optimize the selection algorithms
+2. optimize the selection algorithms

+output:

+*

-### stage 1.4 (? months)
+### stage 1.4 (1 months)

-* Enhance the 1kv nomination system
+1. Enhance the 1kv nomination system

 #### Budget
 * Environment for development and deploy? such as AWS